 Fans cheer on the Huskers at Memorial Stadium.
-Beer sales at NU athletic events will be allowed after OK Friday by Board of Regents, although maybe not by next fall.
 (Aaron Sanderford/Nebraska Examiner)

 LINCOLN — The long-standing ban on alcohol at University of Nebraska athletic events is to be reconsidered Feb.
 11 by the University of Nebraska Board of Regents.

 Under a proposed policy change, the university president and chancellors would be allowed to authorize the sale and consumption of alcohol at athletic events at their respective campuses.

 A university press release issued Thursday noted that while a 1999 resolution prohibits alcohol at athletic events on university property, the Regents have approved exceptions on a contract-by-contract basis on multiple campuses and sites.

 NU President Ted Carter said the policy reversal could create consistency across the NU system at a time when alcohol sales have been a frequent topic.